paulwarren/nzde/dict/S/README.md

 n.

 n.
-(Rural) a station cadet, usually from England [whose family 'buys' him an apprenticeship on a sheep station for up to two years before purchasing a property for him.](See cadet; lamb)
+(Rural) a station cadet, usually from England [whose family 'buys' him an apprenticeship on a sheep station for up to two years before purchasing a property for him.]
+(See cadet; lamb)

 ## silvertailed

 adj. wealthy or fashionable
 > cf. silvertail

 ## silverweed

 <b>2</b> n. cudweed